lbpoland/book/meta/character-ledger.md

 Thorn Motif — Thorns appear for the first time in the hedges.
 They draw blood.
 They become symbols of pain that accompanies disobedience.
 Introduced in Chapter 13.

 Blood Drop Symbol — A tiny droplet symbol added to the watchers’ legend.
 It marks the first blood drawn by a thorn.
 It is scented with spikenard and is used to record events involving pain and mortality.
 Introduced in Chapter 13.

+Character Ledger Additions (Chapters 14–15)

+Knowledge Stamp — A new record stamp depicting interlocking shapes (leaf and thorn/light and dark) used to mark moments of internal awareness of good and evil; scented with rue and honey.

+Hidden Heart Symbol — A stamp showing a spiral enclosed within a square, marking when beings hide truth behind truth; scented with juniper and ash.

+Hiding Stamp — A stamp of a closed eye and folded hands, used in watchers’ records when humans or angels conceal their hearts; inked with rue‑charcoal and spikenard.

+Relationship Fracture Symbol — A tiny cracked circle within a larger cracked circle; used when humans hide from each other rather than from God.

+Knowledge of Good and Evil Constellation — Stars woven into two interlocking circles of light and dark; teaches that knowledge is not equivalent to wisdom and that evil is a twisting of good.

+Clothing Motif — An open circle intersected by a line representing fabric; stamped in records when coverings are discussed as mercy rather than disguise.